 The radio switch gives power to your radio.
 Pressing the switch on the green button will give power to the radio.
-To avoid battery drainage, we recommend turning the switch off while you are not using the radio.
+To avoid battery drainage, we recommend turning the switch off while you are not using the radio, if so equipped.